Arnold House, Llanddulas: History

 The school was founded Arnold House Preparatory School around 1867 at 29 Parkgate Road in the city of Chester, north England.
 The founders were Reverend James Clement Collier Pipon (also the first headmaster) together with Susan Augusta Griffiths, his wife.
 In 1874, Susan Griffiths died shortly after the birth of Philip James Griffiths Pipon, their only child.
 The following year, the school moved to the village of Llanddulas on the coast of north Wales.
 The school was renamed Arnold House School in 1875.
 It was an independent preparatory boarding school for boys, intended for the sons of army/navy officers, businessmen, clergy, gentry, and the middle classes in general.
 The school prepared pupils for the Common Entrance examination aimed at entry to public schools and also naval colleges.
 In the 1920s, pupil numbers increased and the school was divided into three boys' houses – Bingham's, Conwy's, and Pipon's – named after three alumni, all of whom became Admirals in the Royal Navy.

 The school closed around 1943 because of reducing numbers of pupils and World War II.
-From that time, it became a Jewish convalescent home.
+From that time, it became a Jewish convalescent home, then a country club.
 Later, school buildings were converted for residential use.
-The main building is known as Llanddulas Hall.
+The buildings are now known as Ty Delfryn, Llanddulas Hall and Daniel's House.